top of page

 HOA context: The U.S. has historically had 3 levels of government.
 Those levels are Federal, State, and Local.
 The government levels have taxing authority and make rules for people within the scope of the government level.
 For example, I live in the United States (Federal), the Commonwealth of Virginia (State), and Fairfax County (Local).
 Each level has rules (laws) and taxes.
 In general, the more local the government, the more the direct impact on my everyday choices.

 In recent decades, the HOA (Homeowners' Association) has become the 4th level of government.
+This has coincided with an increase in zoning and land use restrictions.
 Like higher levels of government, the HOA has taxing authority (fee assessments or dues) and laws (HOA rules).
 Every HOA is different, but in more recent times, many HOAs have implemented increasingly stricter rules and have become more expensive from a taxation standpoint.
 Research shows that communities governed by HOAs are more racially segregated.
 HOA rule design is intended to protect the wealth of the homeowners.
 (Whether or not wealth protection actually occurs is debatable.)
 By HOA design, property appreciation rates are intended to be higher for those in the HOA as compared to those living outside the HOA. [vii] Thus, HOA impact may include social inequality.

 The primary use (or benefit) of the condo is to allow people to live in it.
 As such, the stakeholders may be the owner or someone who rents the condo from the owner.